Did you know you can do punch needle embroidery right on your clothes?

 I made five different patterns for you to choose from: INTROVERT, CAT LADY, AWESOME, BE HAPPY, and HOMEBODY.

-You can get your free patterns in the Resource Library!
-Not subscribed yet?
-No problem!
 You’ll find a form to get your free punch needle patterns at the bottom of this post.

 Supplies Needed for Punch Needle Sweatshirt Project